Quality storyboard

+A quality storyboard is a visual tool used in production and product development to outline the quality and performance standards for a project or product, ensuring that the final product meets or exceeds the specified objectives.

+Examples of Quality storyboards

-A quality storyboard is a method for illustrating the quality control process (QC story).
-Some enterprises have developed a storyboard format for telling the QC story, for example, at Yokogawa-Hewlett-Packard in Japan, the story is told using a flip chart which is 6 feet by 6 feet (2 x 2 meters).
-The project team uses colored markers to show the PDSA cycle (Shewhart cycle) plus the SDSA cycle (Standardize, Do, Study, Act).
-A QC story is an element of policy deployment.
+At Yokogawa-Hewlett-Packard in Japan, the QC story is told using a flip chart of size 6 x 6 feet (2 x 2 meters).
+The project team uses colored markers to show the PDSA cycle (Shewhart cycle) and the SDSA cycle (Standardize, Do, Study, Act).
 After each manager writes an interpretation of the policy statement, the interpretation is discussed with the next manager above to reconcile differences in understanding and direction.
-In this way, they play "catchball" with the policy and develop a consensus.
+In this way, they develop a consensus.